space-wizards/docs/src/en/general-development/setup/server-hosting-tutorial.md

   Version: "foobar" # Version string to use.
 ```

 The watchdog will automatically host client binaries.
 Where does it pull them from?
 The `binaries/` folder in your server instance folder!
-Note that for this to work, the watchdog HAS to be publically accessible via `BaseUrl` in the config file.
+Note that for this to work, the watchdog HAS to be publicly accessible via `BaseUrl` in the config file.

 You can edit the `Version:` specified in the config to tell the launcher that it should update the game next time you connect.